vensder/roulette/README.md

 # Roulette

-The crossplatform dotnet (.NET) core console game with the pseudo-graphic spinning wheel, which will pick up the name of winner from the list in the 'names.txt' file.
+The cross-platform Dotnet (.NET) core console game with the pseudo-graphic spinning wheel, which will pick up the name of winner from the list in the 'names.txt' file.

 ## Build and run the programm